3 Kinds of Questions Your College Interviewer Doesn’t Want to Hear

 On the other hand, it will be largely expected that you will have read through this information by the time you make it an interview for a school.
 Asking your interviewers a question that anyone (including you) could answer is not only a waste of time, but it maybe noted by your interviewers and count against you.
 Many schools weigh a student’s demonstrated interest as they make admissions decisions; in those scenarios, your failure to read the literature they generously provide you with and painstakingly update each year can make for a bad impression.

 You should be cognizant of the limits of your interviewer’s knowledge and experience when asking questions during your interview.
 Though it can be tempting to grill your interviewer about the admissions process or the status of your application, these are questions that they likely won’t be able or allowed to answer.
 To avoid coming off as pushy or nosy, it’s best to steer clear of these topics.
+It’s best to keep your questions focused on the school itself.
+Any knowledge that your interviewer might have regarding the application process still won’t make a difference in the end — though asking about them certainly might make things worse.

 Finally, if you’re looking for some guidance as to what topics you should pursue, check out this guide to coming up with great questions for your interviewer.